Manifestations of Local Supersolidity of $^{4}$He around a Charged Molecular Impurity: Superfluid properties

-A deeper understanding of these surprising phenomena can be obtained by studying the bosonic exchange path statistics for flexible versus fixed molecular impurities, in particular the probability of exchange paths of various length as depicted in Fig.~\ref{fig:sff_perm} for $n=30$ and 60 \he{} atoms.
-It is evident that the unleashed fluxional motion of \pmeth{} significantly enhances bosonic exchange and facilitates long exchange cycles that are known to be related to superfluidity~\cite{ krauth_quantum_1996, kwon_atomic-scale_1999}.
-In stark contrast, no such impact on the bosonic exchange statistics is observed for the quasi-rigid neutral \meth{}.
-Studying the evolution of the superfluid fraction with cluster size $n$ based on Fig.~\ref{fig:sff_perm}, one can see that in the case of flexible \pmeth{}, $f_{\rm s}$ quickly increases for the smallest clusters, reaching values of $f_{\rm s} \approx 1$ for $n=6$ to $16$ which corresponds to the first shell being completely filled.
+A deeper understanding can be obtained by studying the bosonic exchange path statistics for flexible versus fixed molecular impurities, see Fig.~\ref{fig:sff_perm}.
+The ro-vibrational motion of the fluxional \pmeth{} significantly enhances bosonic exchange and facilitates long exchange cycles that are known to be related to superfluidity~\cite{ krauth_quantum_1996, kwon_atomic-scale_1999}.
+No such impact on bosonic exchange is observed for the neutral \meth{}.
+Studying the evolution of the superfluid fraction with cluster size $n \geq 6$ in Fig.~\ref{fig:sff_perm}, one can see that in the case of flexible \pmeth{}, $f_{\rm s} \approx 1$ for $n=6$ to $16$ which corresponds to the first shell being completely filled (except for a drop at $n=12$ which is due to a known topological phenomenon as explained in the~SM based on Fig.~S15).
 After that, the value of $f_{\rm s}$ is slightly reduced due to the buildup of a second shell with a locally reduced \he{} density that disfavors bosonic exchange.
-Upon increasing the number of \he{} atoms, the second shell gets filled and the superfluid fraction increases accordingly, reaching $f_{\rm s} \approx 0.9$ for $n=60$ \he{} atoms; see Fig.~13 in the SM for shell filling analysis.
-We note in passing that a singular situation appears for $n=12$, for which a sharp drop of $f_{\rm s}$ is observed; we refer to the SM for discussion of this known phenomenon~\cite{zeng_simulating_2013}.
-So far, our analyses provide strong evidence that the nearest-neighbor shell of \he{} around flexible \pmeth{} features maximum superfluidity as quantified by $f_{\rm s}\approx 1$, which persists all the way up to the largest cluster studied.
-Such intense superfluid response is found despite the \he{} density in the first shell being strongly localized in space meaning that the helium is essentially frozen (recall Fig.~\ref{fig:distrib}(f)) due to very strong \pmeth{}{\ccdots}He interactions.
+Upon increasing $n$, the second shell gets filled and $f_{\rm s}$ increases accordingly, reaching $f_{\rm s} \approx 0.9$ for $n=60$, see SM~Fig.~S12 for shell filling analysis.
+Our analyses indicate that the first solvation shell of \he{} around flexible \pmeth{} features maximum superfluidity as quantified by $f_{\rm s}\approx 1$.
+Such pronounced superfluid response is found despite the first shell being solid-like.
+Spatially-resolved insights into the superfluid response of helium can be obtained by defining a local superfluid density $\rho_{\rm s}(r)$ as presented in Fig.~\ref{fig:sfd} for two different local estimators; see SM~Sec.~III.B for an extended discussion and validation.

-Spatially-resolved insights into the superfluid response of helium around these two rather spherical impurities can be obtained from the local superfluid density $\rho_{\rm s}(r)$ presented in Fig.~\ref{fig:sfd}.
-This quantity has been computed here using the ``exchange path'' estimator~\cite{kwon_atomic-scale_1999} based on \he{} atoms that participate in long exchange paths compared to $n$; we refer to the SM for a discussion of potential caveats.
-Indeed those long exchange paths are known to be directly, yet only qualitatively, related to the superfluid response~\cite{ krauth_quantum_1996, kwon_atomic-scale_1999} and are thus used here as a proxy to construct a local estimator of $\rho_{\rm s}(r)$.